 Since January falls right in the middle of the Icelandic winter, it’s important to make sure you bring everything you need to keep warm and comfortable.
 As we mentioned earlier, the wind chill can make it feel much colder than it might seem.

 The wind tends to be chilly and dry, but that’s nothing that you can’t protect yourself from with the right clothing!
-Here’s a list of essentials to take in January:
+Here’s a list of essentials to take to Iceland in winter:

 - Woolen sweaters or fleeces